Orzo Pasta with Zucchini and Chickpeas

 3. Remove the thyme sprigs from the pan and discard.
 Add the chickpeas and marinara sauce to the pan and stir.
 Bring it to a simmer.
 Once the pasta is done cooking drain it and add it to the pan with the sauce and stir to combine.

-4. Add the parmesan cheese and basil and serve.
+4. Garnish with the cheese and basil for serving.

 Nutrition